 Before you begin

 You need to have a UMH cluster.
-If you do not already have a cluster, you can create one by using the Management Console.
+If you do not already have a cluster, you can create one by following the Getting Started guide.

 Get the database credentials

 If you are not using the CLI, you need to know the database credentials.
 You can find them in the timescale-post-init-pw Secret.
-By default, the username is factoryinsight and the password is changeme.
+Run the following command to get the credentials:

 Access the database using a database client